suzuran0y/CCTV-Smartphone-AI-Monitoring/README.md

 </td> <td width="45%" align="center"> <img src="assets/dashboard_recording.png" width="100%"> <br> <b>Figure 3 - Dashboard Parameter Control Interface (Expanded View)</b> </td> </tr> </table>

-code line
+---

 <a id="sec23"></a>

 ### 2.3.
 AI Trigger-based Monitoring and Controllable Cognitive Output [⌃](#top)

-With the support of multimodal vision models, Sentinel is capable not only of “seeing the scene,” but also of performing structured understanding and risk assessment.
+With the support of multimodal vision models, Sentinel is capable not only of “seeing the scene”, but also of performing structured understanding and risk assessment.
 The system adopts a layered mechanism of “motion trigger + model analysis”:

 - Uses “traditional computer vision algorithms + large model inference” for layered processing, reducing token consumption and API costs;
 - When trigger conditions are met, the system calls the model and enters the OBSERVE state;